-We might be in a brand new era - and Chapter - of Fortnite, but it's always important to take care of your digital possessions as a priority and Epic encourages you to enable 2FA (2-Factor Authentication) to aid this.
+We might be in a brand new Season of Fortnite, but it's always important to take care of your digital possessions as a priority and Epic encourages you to enable 2FA (2-Factor Authentication) to aid this.

 Like with any other iteration of 2FA that you use, Epic asks you for a few extra details so that they can confirm your identity each time you log in.